ChanJoon/ros_delay_checker/README.md

 # ROS Delay Checker
 This ROS package checks the delay between topics.

+At present, we are facing a delay issue on the ERP42 platform.
+To address this issue, we are utilizing a communication node that converts the message type "geometry_msgs::Twist" to the ERP42 protocol.
+By publishing the "/cmd_vel" topic, we are able to receive a callback from this node.

 Installation
 To install the package, follow these steps: